-For this baseball example, briefly explain how to select a stratified random sample of size n = 120.
+Example problem: For this baseball example, briefly explain how to select a stratified random sample of size n = 120.

-Each team can serve as a stratum, and we could take a simple random sample of 4 players from each of the 30 teams, yielding a sample of 120 players.
+Solution to the example: Each team can serve as a stratum, and we could take a simple random sample of 4 players from each of the 30 teams, yielding a sample of 120 players.